yWorks/yfiles-react-integration-basic/integration-howto.md

    There are two things to look out for:

    - Make sure to configure your `license.json` for the library.
-   - Make sure to include `yfiles.css`, which is an integral part of the library.
-For example add `import 'yfiles/yfiles.css'` as in `ReactGraphComponent.js`.

 2. Afterwards, just add the new React component to the `App.js`.